-- a basic data source for the claims and liabilities based on intercompany lending data are used: - for intercompany lending in the form of loans data are used from the reporting system on external debt (ED) and the reporting system on external claims (EC), that contain information on relations between creditors and debtors with regard to ownership; - for intercompany lending in the form of trade credits data are used from the quarterly reports on the claims and liabilities on the basis of international commercial operations of residents (KIPO Form). - for other claims and liabilities, data from the annual direct investment survey inward (DI 22) and outward (DI 11), which all resident legal entities submit to the NBRM on annual basis, are used.
+- a basic data source for the claims and liabilities based on intercompany lending data are used: - for intercompany lending in the form of loans data are used from the reporting system on external debt (ED) and the reporting system on external claims (EC), that contain information on relations between creditors and debtors with regard to ownership; - for intercompany lending in the form of trade credits data are used from the quarterly reports on the claims and liabilities on the basis of international commercial operations of residents (KIPO Form). - for other claims and liabilities, data from the annual direct investment survey inward (DI 22, VS 22 starting from 2012) and outward (DI 11, VS 11 starting from 2012), which all resident legal entities submit to the NBRM on annual basis, are used.
 For the item "Arrears" data from the reporting system on external debt (ED) and external claims (EC) are used, while for the item "Other liablities" data from the survey on debt/claims takeovers among residents and nonresidents (POZ) are used.